Wadjemup Lighthouse: New tower

 The basement octagon of the tower is 13 m across and 1.8 m thick, being formed from 230 m3 of concrete.
 The superstructure is 34 m above this and comprises 760 m3 of hard limestone.
 The outer diameter is about 9 m at ground level and the walls are 1.4 m thick.
 At the top of the tower the inner diameter is 3.4 m and the walls excluding capping are 0.9 m thick.
 The lantern house is 7.6 m high.
 Stone for the new tower was transported to the site from a quarry at Nancy Cove, about 1.6 km south-west, along a tramway built for the task.

 The light characteristic was initially a flash for 3 seconds and a 17-second eclipse.
 There being eight lens panels, the apparatus revolved every 2 minutes 40 seconds.
 The new tower almost doubled the height of the previous one and accommodated a more powerful 45,000 candle power lamp which was visible for 23 nmi.

-At the opening ceremony the Governor Sir Gerard Smith referred to the lighting of the lamp as "this new light symbolises the progress and vigour of the colony".
+At the opening ceremony the Governor Gerard Smith referred to the lighting of the lamp as "this new light symbolises the progress and vigour of the colony".
 At the same ceremony, Premier Forrest said:

-"The lighthouse is not only a light to guide the mariner to our shores but also a magnificent milestone on the road to the progress of the colony ... a symbol to lead the people of the country on to great and noble deeds."

 The existing lighthouse keeper's house was built at about the same time and the old tower was demolished a short time after the new tower was commissioned.
 The head keeper at the time of the opening was William Brown and his assistant keepers were David Mitchinson and David Baird.

 In the year ended June 1908 the wick burners were replaced by a Chance incandescent petroleum vapour burner and the light output was increased from 45,000 to 200,000 candle power.
 This was increased to 327,000 candles in February 1927 and the current mercury float pedestal and clockwork (now electrified) mechanism was installed in March 1929.
 At the same time, the light characteristic was changed to a 0.4 second flash with a 4.6 second eclipse.
 The revolution time was thus 40 seconds.